helloblock/helloblock-app/tutorials/wallet-1.md

 Then, we append the HASHTYPE to the end of the signature.
 For standard transactions, this is ```SIGHASH_ALL ``` represented by 0x01

+This is what the final signature will look like as a byte map.

+** INSERT TABLE HERE **

-There are different hash types which result in different ways of howthe bitcoin protocol checks the signature.
+There are different hash types which result in different ways of how the bitcoin protocol checks the signature.
 These will be covered in a different tutorial.

 <br><br>
 ### Serialize/propagate